nxskok/pasias/docs/11-tidying-and-selecting-data.md

 ## # ... with 22 more rows
 ```

 Reminder: data frame to gather, what makes the columns different
 (they're different colours), what makes them the same (they're all
 growth rates), which columns to gather together (all the colour ones).

 Since the column `plant` was never mentioned, this gets
-repeated as necessary, so now it denotes ``plant within colour
+repeated as necessary, so now it denotes "plant within colour group",
-group'', which in this case is not very useful.
+which in this case is not very useful.
 (Where you have
 matched pairs, or repeated measures in general, you *do* want to
 keep track of which individual is which.
 But this is not repeated
 measures because plant number 1 in the blue group and plant number 1